Functional, reduced, yet luxurious in aesthetics: Accessible Bathrooms brand space (bathroom and restroom) for JUNG solutions.

 Le Corbusier's colors subtly staged - CGI between design and function

 The Le Corbusier color palette was used.
-DETAIL has published a comprehensive article on this, which shows how JUNG integrates these color tones into its switch and socket designs - an interplay of architectural history and modern technology.
-We use Ambient Occlusion (AO) to enhance matt surfaces, in which the light is only subtly reflected, to create realistic contact and corner shadows and also bake light maps that are functional yet organic in appearance.
-Our task was to develop corresponding color spaces according to the company's specifications and to take the accessibility of these spaces as a basis, but to allow them to recede visually into the background.
-The barrier-free products are therefore kept white and visually disappear.
+DETAIL has published a comprehensive article on this topic, showing how JUNG integrates JUNG shades into its switch and outlet designs—a fusion of architectural history and modern technology.
+We enhance matte surfaces, which reflect light only subtly, with Ambient Occlusion (AO) to create realistic contact and corner shadows, and additionally bake lightmaps that appear both functional and organic.
+Our task was to develop corresponding color schemes in accordance with the company’s specifications and to use the accessibility of these spaces as a foundation while allowing it to recede visually into the background.
+The accessible products are therefore kept white and disappear visually.
 An absolutely exciting project!
-3D renderings for the switch design - there is so much more behind it.
+3D renderings for switch design—there’s so much more to it than meets the eye.